United Way of Coastal and Western Connecticut Inc

 -

-High competition requires strong differentiation: With 4:1 application-to-funding ratios in some programs, your application must clearly demonstrate unique value, strong outcomes, and organizational capacity.
+High competition requires strong differentiation: With 4:1 application-to-funding ratios in some programmes, your application must clearly demonstrate unique value, strong outcomes, and organisational capacity.

 -